FrameworkComputer/linux-docs/Fedora38-11thGen.md

 ### If you want to enable fractional scaling on Walyland:
 ``
-gsettings set org.gnome.mutter experimental-features '["scale-monitor-framebuffer"]' && gnome-shell --replace &``
+gsettings set org.gnome.mutter experimental-features '["scale-monitor-framebuffer"]'

 ### If you want to enable tap-to-click on the touchpad:
 ``